 Who may accompany me?

 You must have a responsible adult to drive you home following your procedure.
 Patients are required to have one family member/guest accompany them to their procedure and to stay at the facility from the time of admission to discharge.
-At this time, only one family member or guest to accompany you to surgery.
-Family members or guests who wish to accompany you will be required to provide proof of full vaccination or a negative PCR COVID test from within the last 48 hours.
+At this time, only one family member/guest is permitted to accompany each patient.
+Family members can accompany patients regardless of vaccination status/negative test.
 For children under the age of 18 should accompany a patient to the facility.
 Patients who are aged 17 and under must have an adult parent or guardian must accompany them and will be permitted into the facility during their visit regardless of vaccination status.

 Will I receive sedation before going into the operating room?